Solar Guide

 Learn MoreFrequently Asked Questions

-Yes, solar makes excellent sense in Syracuse.
-Despite snowy winters and cloudy days, homeowners save an average of $90,000 over 25 years with solar panels.
+Yes, solar makes excellent financial sense in Syracuse despite the snowy winters.
+Syracuse homeowners save an average of $90,000 over 25 years with solar panels, even with seasonal weather variations.

-Yes, Syracuse has net metering through both NYSEG and National Grid.
-Both utilities offer 1:1 net metering, giving you full retail credit for excess solar energy sent to the grid.
+Yes, Syracuse has net metering through both major local utilities.
+NYSEG and National Grid offer 1:1 net metering, meaning you receive full retail credit for excess solar energy sent to the grid.

 Yes, solar panels increase home value in Syracuse, NY.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Research by Zillow shows homes with solar panels sell for 4.1% more than comparable homes without solar systems.

-For Syracuse’s median home value of around $120,000, this translates to roughly $4,920 in added value.
-Additionally, New York’s property tax exemption protects homeowners from paying higher property taxes on this increased value for 15 years.
+For Syracuse’s median home price around $150,000, this translates to approximately $6,150 in added value.
+Additionally, New York’s property tax exemption protects homeowners from paying higher taxes on the increased value for 15 years, maximizing the financial benefit.